The Trojan War, Then and Now

 Free to the public; no admission after 7:10 pm

 As part of our 2018 Nevertheless They Persisted Festival, SRT and Stanford Continuing Studies present a free film series focusing on powerful female protagonists who confront patriarchy in its various forms.
 We feature three films from two Academy Award winning film directors, the Greek Michael Cacoyannis (his famous ‘trilogy’ based on plays of Euripides) and the German Margarethe von Trotta.
 Each film is introduced by a Stanford or guest faculty member, who leads a discussion with the audience after the screening.
-Our thanks to the Michael Cacoyannis foundation for helping mount our 2018 film series.

 July 9 Cacoyannis, Electra (1962) Prof. Rush Rehm